Dallas County District Court Exhibit Requirements

 Dallas County District Courts follow the Texas Rules of Civil Procedure and require mandatory e-filing through eFileTexas.gov.
 Exhibit exchange deadlines are controlled by each judge's scheduling order.

-• E-filing through eFileTexas.gov is mandatory for civil cases in Dallas County under TRCP 21(f), which took effect statewide on January 1, 2014.
+- E-filing through eFileTexas.gov is mandatory for civil cases in Dallas County under TRCP 21(f), which took effect on January 1, 2014 for Texas's ten largest counties, including Dallas, and expanded to all Texas civil courts by mid-2016.

-• Exhibit exchange deadlines in Dallas County are set by the judge's scheduling order; Level 3 discovery cases under TRCP 190.4 typically require exchange 30 days before trial.
+- Exhibit exchange deadlines in Dallas County are set by the judge's scheduling order; complex cases on a Level 3 discovery control plan under TRCP 190.4 commonly see exchange dates around 30 days before trial.

 E-file through eFileTexas.gov.
 35 MB per-document limit.
 PDF format required.